-Drug Detecting Dogs In Secondary Schools - The Board of Education of Harford County permits the use of drug detecting dogs in secondary schools.
-Drug detecting dogs may be used in school buildings and on school parking lots during the day when students are present.
-Drug detecting dogs may be used randomly or at the request of the principal based on reasonable suspicion that drugs might be in the school.
-Under no circumstances will a drug detecting dog be used to sniff any individual person.
-When, in the opinion of the dog's handler, a drug detecting dog has alerted on a locker or other property in the school, a search may be conducted by the principal or his/her designee.
-When, in the opinion of the dog's handler, a drug detecting dog has alerted on a vehicle, a search may be conducted by a police officer in accordance with law enforcement agency policy.
-Students who are in possession of controlled dangerous substances and other items that constitute a violation of the policies of the Board of Education will be disciplined in accordance with the appropriate procedures.
+K-9 Dog Scans In Secondary Schools - The Board of Education of Harford County permits the use of K-9 Dog Scans in secondary schools, in partnership with local law enforcement.
+The purpose of scans is to protect and increase safety of students and staff while also promoting and maintaining a drug-free school environment.
+K-9 Dog Scans may be used in school buildings and on school parking lots during the day when students are present.
+K-9 Dog Scans may be used randomly or at the request of the principal based on reasonable suspicion that drugs or weapons might be in the school.
+Scans will be limited in scope and under no circumstances will K-9 Dogs be used to target or sniff any individual person.
+Scans should occur at times when students do not have access to hallways or the areas being searched, whenever possible.
+If, in the opinion of the dog's trained handler, a K-9 Dog has alerted on a locker or other property in the school, a search may be conducted by the principal or his/her designee under the pre-eminence of student safety.
+When, in the opinion of the dog's handler, a K-9 Dog has alerted on a vehicle, a search may be conducted by a police officer in accordance with law enforcement agency policy.
+Students who are in possession of illegal drugs or weapons and other items that constitute a violation of the policies of the Board of Education will be disciplined in accordance with the appropriate procedures.

-Emergency Preparedness Planning - Harford County Public Schools, in cooperation with the Harford County Department of Emergency Services, participates in planning for various types of 12 emergency situations such as fires, natural disasters, air pollution, utility disruption and active assailant.
+Emergency Preparedness Planning - HCPS, in cooperation with the Harford County Department of Emergency Services, participates in planning for various types of emergency situations such as fires, natural disasters, air pollution, utility disruption and active assailant.
 In the event of any type of emergency that disrupts normal schedules at schools, notification will be provided through the automated phone system, commercial radio and television stations.
 See page 4 for the complete list of notification procedures.

-Bullying, Cyberbullying, Harassment, and Intimidation -

-Bullying, cyberbullying, harassment, and intimidation are prohibited and not tolerated by the students, volunteers or employees of Harford County Public Schools.
+Bullying, Cyberbullying, Harassment, and Intimidation - Bullying, cyberbullying, harassment, and intimidation are prohibited and not tolerated by the students, volunteers or employees of HCPS.